RobQuistNL/GMModular/README.md

     #Example:
     php gmmodular.php --help

-''Cyqwin''
+## Cyqwin
-# Download cygwin from here; http://cygwin.com/install.html
+1. Download cygwin from here; http://cygwin.com/install.html
-# If you have PHP installed on your windows machine, you can skip the next step.
+2. If you have PHP installed on your windows machine, you can skip the next step.
-# When installing, make sure you have selected all the "PHP" related packages.
+3. When installing, make sure you have selected all the "PHP" related packages.
 This installs PHP for CygWin.

-''Linux''
+## Linux
-# Make sure you have PHP binaries installed.
+1. Make sure you have PHP binaries installed.
 This is easily done by using yum or aptitude.
 Examples;

     apt-get install php5

     yum install php5

-''Mac OS''
+## Mac OS
-# I have no idea to be honest.
+1. I have no idea to be honest.
 Be sure to have installed PHP on your mac so you can use it, then run the script with PHP.

 Adding submodules
 =================